migtools/kube-kong-operator/README.md

 4. Secret

 When `kind` is not defined, you have to provide your own definition for the resource using `definition` field.
 This is particularly useful if you want to use other resources than the default supported ones.

+2. teardown

+`teardown` is a boolean flag to request operator to teardown all the resources it created.

 ### KongBlitz Custom Resource